MODULE 03

 claude code

-Create a newsletter pipeline in ~/newsletter-pipeline.
+Create a content pipeline in ~/content-pipeline.
 I need:

-1. Two realistic sample news articles as .txt files (fictional local news stories)
+1. Three realistic sample input files (fictional local news articles as .txt files)

-3. Make the script executable, run it on one article, and show me the output.
+3. Make the script executable, run it on ONE file first, and show me the output before processing the rest.

-Watch what Claude does: it creates the folder structure, writes the sample articles, writes the script, and runs it.
-You delegated the whole thing.
+Watch what Claude does: it creates the folder structure, writes sample inputs, writes the script, and runs a single test.
+You delegated the whole thing — and you tested small before running large.

 03 Ask Claude to explain what it built

-In the same session, ask Claude to explain the key concept:
+In the same session, ask Claude to walk you through the script:

 claude code